 Shacklebolt nodded.
 "We're stronger than ever, Miss Granger.
-And we'd love it if the three of you would join our ranks."
+We would love it if the three of you joined our ranks."

-"It's more than a fleeting chance.
-You've already defeated the most evil of all wizards.
+"It is more than a fleeting chance.
+You have already defeated the evilest of all wizards.
 You three are, in some ways, more knowledgeable than many of the Aurors currently employed," Kingsley argued politely.

 Harry snorted at that.
 "Clearly," he allowed in a rare moment of arrogance.

 Shacklebolt grinned back.
-"It's totally hands on.
-Theory is taught and then put into practice.
-Think 'Dumbledore's Army' but on steroids."
+"It is totally hands on.
+Theory is taught and then put into practice, like an official 'Dumbledore's Army.'"

 Ron grinned wickedly and looked at Harry who seemed to be in agreement.
 He then caught sight of the look on Hermione's face and his smile fell slightly.
 "Come on, 'Mione.
 Think about it.
 This is the opportunity of a lifetime.
 We're being offered a job we're overly qualified for," he winked at Kingsley who laughed, "and we don't have to sit behind the desk in the Potions classroom while Neville blows his latest disaster up."

 Even Ron looked disgruntled at that.
 "Two years?"

 Kingsley sat back again.
 "Yes.
 Two years.
 You three are good, but there is still much about the Dark Arts you aren't aware of.
 It's an apprenticeship of sorts.
 But there is one thing…"